 There are a number of reasons your AirPods may be having trouble connecting to your Mac.

-Let’s go through them one-by-one to figure out your particular issue.
+Let’s go through them one by one to figure out your particular issue.

 In order to reset the Bluetooth connection between your AirPods and your Mac, make sure your AirPods are not only charged but are actively charging in their case.
 This is how your device can pair with your AirPods.